lanceewing/lanceewing.github.io/_posts/2020-09-28-using-emojis-in-a-point-and-click-adventure-part-1.markdown

 Since I first heard of the js13kgames game jam back in 2013, I have wondered whether it would be possible to create a point and click adventure game that felt like a full and challenging game.
 Was 13k enough space to create something like the old Lucasfilm and Sierra On-line classics of the 80s and 90s?

-My first two attempts (shown above) fell a little short, mainly because I ran out of time before I ran out of space.
-But even so I felt that the rooms would all end up looking nearly the same.
+My first two attempts (shown above) fell a little short of my vision, mainly because I ran out of time before I ran out of space.
+One thing became obvious through those attempts though, that if I wanted to add lots of rooms, they'd all end up looking nearly the same.
+Creating distinct looking scenes took up valuable bytes.

 ## Emojis as an art asset

-Earlier this year the solution occurred to me.
+Earlier this year a solution to creating more distinct looking scenes occurred to me.
 I had seen games in previous years of the js13kgames contest that had used emoji characters.
 Looking through the full set of emojis, I could see lots of different buildings, a few different trees, people, animals, and items.
-Could this be the way to create a graphic adventure game?
+Could this be the way to create a more interesting graphic adventure game?

 ![image info](/images/missing-page-black-edges-2.png)